candrews/jumpstart/README.md

 To use a postgresql database other than the one provided by testcontainers, set the `SPRING_DATASOURCE_URL`, `SPRING_DATASOURCE_USERNAME`, and `SPRING_DATASOURCE_PASSWORD` environment variables appropriately.
 For example, this command will connect to a local postgres database:
 `SPRING_DATASOURCE_URL="jdbc:postgresql://localhost:5432/jumpstart" SPRING_DATASOURCE_USERNAME="someuser" SPRING_DATASOURCE_PASSWORD="somepassword" ./gradlew bootRun`

 If a frontend file is changed using an IDE (ex, IntelliJ or Eclipse), the change will automatically be applied in the running application using [LiveReload](https://docs.spring.io/spring-boot/docs/2.3.1.RELEASE/reference/htmlsingle/#using-boot-devtools-livereload).
 To have the change applied in the browser without having to refresh the page, install the appropriate LiveReload extension for your browser.
-[Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/) Therefore, `yarn start` isn't necessary - but it can still be used by running `./yarn start` from the `frontend` directory.
+[Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/) Therefore, `npm start` isn't necessary - but it can still be used by running `./npm start` from the `frontend` directory.

 ### Local Site Credentials
 The credentials to login are: `user`/`password`